icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The notice for Status Codes does not have links."
 }
 ```
-4. With the links array above, validate that it contains one link object with an href property of “https://icann.org/epp”.
+4. Test case [-46604](#id-testCase-46604){ #id-testCase-46604 }: With the links array above, validate that it contains one link object with an href property of “https://icann.org/epp”.
 ```json
 {
   "code": -46604,